Back to The Church in Exile

 • stripped of in the eyes of the world.

-The false hierarchy of the Vatican II antichurch, like the soldiers and rulers of Christ's time, has labored to extinguish the life of .
+The false hierarchy of the Vatican II antichurch, like the rulers and soldiers at the Passion, has labored to extinguish 's visible life.

 He is the image of the few faithful bishops who preserve in exile: